Patient education: Primary hyperparathyroidism (Beyond the Basics)

 Professional level information — Professional level articles are designed to keep doctors and other health professionals up-to-date on the latest medical findings.
 These articles are thorough, long, and complex, and they contain multiple references to the research on which they are based.
 Professional level articles are best for people who are comfortable with a lot of medical terminology and who want to read the same materials their doctors are reading.

-Management of secondary hyperparathyroidism and mineral metabolism abnormalities in adult predialysis patients with chronic kidney disease
+Management of secondary hyperparathyroidism in adult nondialysis patients with chronic kidney disease

 Pathogenesis and etiology of primary hyperparathyroidism